-Despite strength in continental European FX vs the dollar this year, Europe ex UK stocks have not outperformed in common currency terms.
-That's because the region has low exposure to the names benefitting from the buzz around Al. Globally, when tech stocks outperform, that tends to coincide with Europe ex UK underperformance.
-Looking ahead, it doesn' appear to be a good time to add exposure to Al plays due to concerns about valuation and their disconnect from bond yields.
-Equally, given the potential for what currently looks like a minibubble to turn into a bigger bubble, one would not want to be underweight these names relative to the global equity benchmark. \/Vith this in mind, and given the mixed backdrop for European FX. in our view it makes sense to continue to hold positions in Europe ex UK that are consistent with it performing broadly in-line with the global equity benchmark.
+After a strong start to the year, Europe ex UK stocks have sharply underperformed in common currency terms since the end of April.
+Sparking the underperformance has been the fact that the region has low exposure to the names benefitting from the buzz around Al. Globally, when tech stocks outperform, that tends to coincide with Europe ex UK underperformance.
+European currency weakness vs the dollar has since mid July made things worse.
+Looking ahead, it doesn't appear to be a good time to add exposure to Al plays due to concerns about valuation.
+Equally, given the potential for what currently looks like a mini-bubble to turn into a bigger bubble, one would not want to be underweight these names relative to the global equity benchmark.
+With this in mind, and given the mixed backdrop for European FX, in our view it makes sense to continue to hold positions in Europe ex UK that are consistent with it performing broadly in-line with the global equity benchmark.